-October is one of my favorite months here along the sunny Grand Strand.
+October is one of the best months here along the sunny Grand Strand.
 Summer heat has begun to subside along with the humidity, and it’s an all around great time to be outdoors—especially with little ones!
-This month also offers a ton of free festivals and events, and I’ve included five of my kiddos’ favorite October festivals below.
+This month also offers a ton of free festivals and events.
 We also have a ton of neat activities scheduled for Halloween, as well, and we’ll share those in a coming post!

-This two-day celebration of the fall season offers a variety of fun family activities.
+This two-day celebration of the fall season offers a variety of fun family activities on October 2 and 3.
 Enjoy hay rides, pumpkin painting, live entertainment, scarecrow building, wool spinning and more in one of the most picturesque locations along the South Carolina coastline.
-Admission to the festival is free with admission into Brookgreen ($18/adult, $16/young adult, $10/children ages 4-12, Free/3 and under), and the festival runs from 9:30 a.m. to 4 p.m each day.
-Brookgreen Gardens is located at 1931 Brookgreen Garden Drive in Murrells Inlet, and more information on their fall events can be found online at Brookgreen.org.
+There will also be yummy food trucks and live performances by Alabama Theatre's very own, Greg Rowles.
+Admission to the festival is free with admission into Brookgreen, and more information on their fall events can be found their website.

 The annual Myrtle Beach Oktoberfest offers plenty for both kids AND adults over the span of two days.
-Beginning on Friday, October 11, 2019, from 4 p.m. to 9 p.m. and continuing on Saturday, October 12, from 11 a.m. to 7 p.m., families will find plenty of fall activities, including a pumpkin patch, face and pumpkin painting, hayrides, inflatables, a petting zoo, scarecrow making and costume contests.
-Adults in attendance will also appreciate live music by the Channellheimer Oompah German Band and others, as well as an extensive Oktoberfest bier selection.
+Beginning on Friday, October 8, from 4 pm to 9 pm and continuing on Saturday, October 9, from 11 am to 7 pm, families will find plenty of fall activities, including a pumpkin patch, face and pumpkin painting, hayrides, inflatables, a petting zoo, scarecrow making and costume contests.
+Adults in attendance will also appreciate live music, as well as an extensive Oktoberfest bier selection.
 The festival is free to attend and takes place at the Grand Park at The Market Common in Myrtle Beach.
-More information can be found online at nspromos.com/mb-oktoberfest.
+More information can be found online.